ejemegodwin/the-codecrafters/sentinel-reborn/README.md

 ---

-## auoche
+# auoche

 I build a function called capN which is capable of capitalising the first character of strings as asigned

-What i did was i make sure that my program identifies the tag implimented in my text. knowing its start and end of a tag was my first logic then i also asign the word or words before the tag using a slice to be affected by the function of my tag using a loop then i emperward my tag with a simple .Title function with a finishing touch of joining the sliced words after convertion into strings as a ready processed words.
+What i did was i make sure that my program identifies the tag implimented in my text.

+knowing its start and end of a tag was my first logic.

+I also asign the word or words before the tag using a slice to be affected by the function of my tag using a loop.

+I emperward my tag with a simple .Title function with a finishing touch of joining the sliced words after convertion into strings as a ready processed words.

 ------------------------------------------------------------------------------------------
 # Tavershima Elvis
 # personal contribution;